Sebastian Korda: 2021: First ATP title, Wimbledon 4th round

-2022: Australian Open & three Masters third rounds, top 30
+2022: Australian Open third round, top 30

-In his debut at the Australian Open he recorded his first victory by defeating 12th seed Cameron Norrie.
-He went on to defeat Corentin Moutet in the second round in a tight five set match with a super tiebreak in the fifth set to reach the third round for the first time at this Major.
-At the 2022 Delray Beach Open, Norrie defeated Korda in the quarterfinals.
+Korda started his 2022 season by playing at the Australian Open.
+In his debut, he upset world No. 12, Cameron Norrie, in the first round for his first victory at this event.
+He went on to defeat Corentin Moutet in the second round in a tight five-set match with a super tiebreak in the fifth set to reach the third round for the first time at this Major.
+In the third round, he lost to 19th seed and world No. 21, Pablo Carreño Busta.

-Korda entered the 2022 Indian Wells Masters in March.
-After beating Thanasi Kokkinakis in the first round, Korda faced Rafael Nadal in the second and, despite serving a breadstick in the second set and leading 5–2 in the final set, he lost in a tiebreak.
-At the 2022 Miami Open, Korda defeated Alejandro Davidovich Fokina and Albert Ramos Viñolas in the first two rounds before being knocked out by Miomir Kecmanović in the third round.
+Seeded fifth at the Delray Beach Open, Korda reached the quarterfinals where he was defeated by top seed and eventual champion, Cameron Norrie.
+In Acapulco, he was beaten in the first round by Dušan Lajović.
+Representing the USA during the Davis Cup tie against Colombia, he beat Nicolás Mejía in his debut.
+In the end, the USA won the tie over Colombia 4–0 to advance to the Davis Cup Finals.
+In March, he competed at the BNP Paribas Open.
+He defeated qualifier Thanasi Kokkinakis in the first round.
+In the second round, he faced fourth seed, former world No. 1, and three-time champion, Rafael Nadal.
+Despite serving a breadstick in the second set and leading 5–2 in the final set, he lost to the eventual finalist in a third-set tiebreak.
+At the Miami Open, he was knocked out of the tournament in the third round by Miomir Kecmanović.

-At the 2022 Monte-Carlo Masters he defeated recent Miami Open champion Carlos Alcaraz for the biggest win of his season to reach the third round.
-He gained revenge for his defeat to Alcaraz at the 2021 Next Generation ATP Finals.

-He reached the semifinals at the 2022 Estoril Open, defeating top seed and World No. 10 Félix Auger-Aliassime, avenging a 2021 Acapulco loss, for his third top-10 win.
-As a result, he reached the top 30 in the rankings on 2 May 2022.
+Korda started his clay court season at the Monte-Carlo Masters.
+He upset eighth seed, world No. 11, and recent Miami Open champion, Carlos Alcaraz, in the second round for the biggest win of his season; he gained revenge for his defeat to Alcaraz at the Next Generation ATP Finals.
+He lost in the third round to 10th seed, world No. 13, and compatriot, Taylor Fritz.
+In Barcelona, he fell in the first round to Spanish qualifier Carlos Taberner.
+Seeded eighth at the Estoril Open, he stunned top seed and world No. 10, Félix Auger-Aliassime, in the quarterfinals avenging a 2021 Acapulco loss, for his third top-10 win.

 At the 2022 US Open, he reached the second round for the first time at this Major after defeating Facundo Bagnis before losing in a five sets, all-American clash with Tommy Paul.

 At the 2022 Gijón Open he reached the third final of his career defeating en route third seed Roberto Bautista Agut, Andy Murray in the quarterfinals and Arthur Rinderknech in the semifinals.
 He lost to top seed Andrey Rublev in straight sets.
 He followed it by a fourth final at the 2022 European Open in Antwerp defeating Dominic Thiem before losing to second seed Félix Auger-Aliassime.

-2023: Fifth ATP final, First Major quarterfinal

-He reached his fifth ATP final at the 2023 Adelaide International 1, where he lost to top seed Novak Djokovic in three sets despite having a championship point.

-He reached the quarterfinals of a Major for the first time in his career at the 2023 Australian Open after defeating tenth seed Hubert Hurkacz in five sets.